Alhambra Dog Bite Lawyers

 However, if the incident involves an attack without a bite, the victim must prove negligence on the owner’s part.
 Negligence involves four elements:

-- Duty Of Care — The dog owner had a duty to prevent harm.
+- Duty of Care — The dog owner had a duty to prevent harm.

 - Causation — The owner’s negligence was the direct cause of the injury.